Other cultural activities

 Any current Pembroke undergraduate or graduate student is eligible for the Dame Ivy Compton-Burnett Prize.
 The prize was established to encourage and reward creative writing, and in honour of the novelist Dame Ivy Compton- Burnett.
 The Prize, of £400, will be awarded to the best original composition, in poetry, prose, or drama.
 The Judges will include an English Fellow, an external Member of the English Faculty, and one writer or publisher outside Cambridge.

-The closing date will be towards the end of the Lent term.
-Entries may be up to 2,000 words in length and should be typed and anonymous; a covering letter bearing the author's name should be enclosed with the entry, and both letter and entry should bear the same motto or device.
+The closing date will be towards the beginning of the Easter term.
+Entries may be up to 2,000 words in length and should be submitted either by email to firstname.lastname@example.org, or as a hard copy to the Tutorial Office.
+Entrants should not include their name on their entry, but in a covering letter or email, along with the title of their work to ensure anonymity.
 The winning entry will be published in the College Gazette.
+Details of this year's competition can be found here.

 Peter Clarke Science Writing Prize